 This list is designed to cover as many personal budget categories as possible, but don’t be daunted by its size – not all will apply to you, and some you might be more comfortable thinking of in terms of an umbrella category instead of calculating each item individually.

 No two people are exactly the same, so why would you expect to fit your finances into a generalized plan?
-Creating a personalized budget makes it more likely that you’ll be able to stick with it, and should mean you have less reasons to juggle money due to an unexpected expense.
+Creating a personalized budget makes it more likely that you’ll be able to stick with it, and should mean you have fewer reasons to juggle money due to an unexpected expense.

 Regardless of how you set out your budget, remember to be realistic and think carefully.
 Get resources together that might help you plan; such as your calendar, utility bills, and bank statements you can scan for clues about where you spend your money.